 If you listen to the BYOD podcast (and you should) you will already know that I did a complete 180 over ordering a new iPad.
-I don’t often get caught up in reviews or hype, but when the reviews are so overwhelmingly positive it’s hard to not want to try an iPad Pro out.
+I don’t often get caught up in reviews or hype, but when the reviews are so overwhelmingly positive it’s hard to not want to try one out.

 So I received my unit a couple of weeks ago and I’ve been over the moon with it ever since.
 My initial impressions break down into only two areas that really matter so here they are.